matthiasSchedel/habd.as/_posts/2017-02-10-zero-to-http-2-aws-hugo.markdown

 This part requires some manual work in the AWS Console, but nothing too extravagant.
 And while some [may encourage you](https://medium.com/@richardkall/setup-lets-encrypt-ssl-certificate-on-amazon-cloudfront-b217669987b2) to use Let's Encrypt, it has been my personal experience using the AWS Certificate Manager is **significantly easier** to manage over time.

-To obtain a custom TLS/SSL certificate you **must be able to receive email** at your custom domain.
-If you can already receive email, skip the SES set-up and jump to [Request Certificate Using Certificate Manager](#request-security-certificate-using-certificate-manager).
-Otherwise you can set-up email forwarding on AWS for basically nothing in the next step.
+To obtain a custom TLS/SSL certificate you **must be able to receive email or configure DNS records** for your custom domain.
+If you can already receive email or set DNS records skip ahead to [Request Certificate Using Certificate Manager](#request-security-certificate-using-certificate-manager).

 ### Configure SES to receive email